US Federal Loans

 3. Disbursement of your Loan Award

-Loan disbursements will be received directly into the University's bank account each term and then credited against any tuition fees you have due and accommodation costs, if applicable.
+Loan disbursements will be received directly into the University's bank account at the start of each of the three academic terms and then credited against any tuition fees you have due and accommodation costs, if applicable.

 Each term the process will be as follows: